Condition Analysis

 7

-Whin Sill dolerite absorbs virtually no water, so surface moisture can evaporate within hours once conditions improve.
+Whin Sill dolerite does not absorb water, so surface moisture can be wind-stripped within hours rather than days.

 Recommendations